To submit an online application, follow these steps:

 - Browse your computer and select the correct document, just like you browse to find a document to attach to an email.
 Click Open to upload your file.

 - When you attach your document, select a Document Type.
 Make sure to select the document type that matches your required document, otherwise the system does not know you have provided the requested document.
-For example, select Proof of Notification as your Document Type when uploading the matching document.
+For example, select Street Closure Template as your Document Type when uploading the matching document.
 Then click Save to attach the document(s) to the application.

 - The document(s) you just saved are displayed.
 Click Continue Application to progress to Step 7.
 If you see a red Attention message, that means you either have not selected the correct Document Type and/or have missed a required document.
 If a document is missing, go back to step 25 and upload the missing document.
 If you selected the wrong Document Type on a document that you have already saved, upload the document again and pick the Document Type that matches the Condition in the Attention message.
 You may also add a description explaining that you are uploading the document a second time with the correct Document Type.
 When you see a message with a green checkmark, click Continue Application again to progress to Step 7.